 Evaporative Cooler Maintenance

 Save yourself a lot of work and money by draining and cleaning your evaporative cooler regularly.
 Build-up of sediment and minerals should be regularly removed.
-Coolers need a major cleaning every season, and may need routine maintenance several times during the cooling season.
+Evaporative coolers need a major cleaning every season, and may need routine maintenance several times during the cooling season.

 Some paper and synthetic cooler pads can be cleaned with soap and water or a weak acid according to manufacturer's instructions.
 Filters should be cleaned when the pads are changed or cleaned.
 Be sure to disconnect the electricity to the unit before servicing it.